Outlined-io/laravel-test/README.md

 This task aims to have you proxy requests to this API via Laravel and allow the front-end to perform searches on the API utilising the upcoming `?search=query` functionality.
 Note: you should not manually filter the results - just assume that the API is filtering the results.

-Important to note is that our front-ends only need the `id` and `name`, however, we use different domain logic at Big Picture and wish the medication `id` to be exposed as "code".
+Important to note is that our front-ends only need the `id` and `name`, however, we use different domain logic at Outlined and wish the medication `id` to be exposed as "code".
 Ideally, we would like the Laravel response to look like this:

    ```json
    {